AidenBrown21/AtlasChrome/README.md

    cd anti-scam-agent
    ```

 2. Feel free to create a virtual environment.
-Then, install the dependencies:
+Then, install the dependencies using the provided `requirements.txt`:
    ```bash
    pip install -r requirements.txt
    ```